 All programs considered in this effort have processes to involve stakeholders in the development of their guidelines.
-It is recommended that programs continue this practice but take additional care to hold early and frequent workshops and office hours to gauge stakeholder input on their anti-displacement strategies.
+It is recommended that programs continue this practice but take additional care to hold early and frequent workshops and office hours to gauge stakeholder input on their anti-displacement strategies and tailor implementation to individual funding programs, to right-size anti-displacement strategies to the scale and type of projects funded through a program.
 Incorporation of this work into program guidelines may take several cycles of grant programs to perfect and should therefore be revisited in subsequent solicitation rounds as needed and as the state of practice continues to enrich best practices.
 As programs begin to implement anti-displacement strategies as voluntary and where feasible, they should take care to explain these new initiatives to applicants in a way that is positive, uplifting, and acknowledges applicants' efforts to design and develop these strategies.
 Programs can operationalize this practice by having staff reflect on motivational messaging and talking points that can garner enthusiasm and address trepidation among applicants before unveiling draft guidelines.